kubeshop/monokle/README.md

 ## Getting involved

 - Share ideas, suggestions, bug-reports or complaints on our [Discord server](https://discord.gg/uNuhy6GDyn).
-- Read about how to contribute [in our Documentation](https://kubeshop.github.io/monokle/contributing).
+- Read about how to contribute [to our Documentation](https://kubeshop.github.io/monokle/contributing).